live-clones/lintian/CONTRIBUTING.md

 This document is intended for prospective and existing contributors.

-The first section will cover how to get started for new comers.
+The first section will cover how to get started for newcomers.
 After that is a section on recommended practices and additional resources.

 Getting started